cash stack icon

 Save in advance

-A 0% purchase credit card could be ideal for those with an average or excellent credit score.
+A 0% purchase credit card could be ideal for those with an average or excellent credit score who are comfortable managing debt.

-In essence, this type of credit card offers its users a 0% interest rate for a fixed period and can be a useful option for shoppers to spread the cost of their purchases.
-Of course, the main advantage is that if shoppers were to repay their expenditure in full before the end of the interest-free period then their debt would not cost a thing.
+This type of credit card offers a 0% interest rate for a fixed period and can be a useful way for shoppers to spread the cost of their purchases over several months or years.
+Of course, the main advantage is that, as long as shoppers repay their card balance in full before the end of the interest-free period, this won’t cost them anything.

 Still, it is worth noting that other activities on this card may incur a charge, such as balance transfers or cash withdrawals.
 So, users should try to stick to only making purchases on their card, and must always pay at least the minimum payment each month.